rust-lang/surveys/surveys/2021-annual-survey/design/experience.md

 Try to understand the level of participation in the community, current, past, and future (intentions).
 Consider team membership, contributions (PRs (code, tests, docs, ...), filing issues, meetings, triage) to the core project and crates, communication (watch meetings, participate/lurk in forums like Zulip, internals, users, r/rust), attended meetups/conferences, read news, participate in private communities (e.g., Rust interest groups or Slack channels at work).
 Might want to understand if people would like to participate more or why people participate or don't participate.

 Useful for Rust leadership to assist with community building.
 Potential users to gauge the strength of the community and potential for their participation.

+## Learning Rust

+Rust has a reputation for being difficult to learn.
+While it would be useful to know if this reputation is supported by data about users and if this is changing over time, this is often quite hard to find out.
+There are many confounding factors that make the information not very actionable.